November 2023 Update

 Details of the ongoing progress of these two coaches can be found on the 4786 restoration page and the 2426 restoration page.

 The repairs to Hawksworth Brake Third 2242 have been paused waiting the work on the roof and space in Bewdley yard for us to work on the interior.
-We aim to restart in 2022.
+We hope to restart soon.